vuw-research-computing/raapoi-docs/docs/faq.md

     * Add the command line option `-Xmx<n>` where `<n>` should be replaced with the desired maximum size of the memory allocation pool.
 For example, `-Xmx4096m` will set the maximum size of the memory allocation pool as 4096MB (i.e. 4GB).
     * The value supplied to these options obviously should not exceed the memory requested for a job through the srun/sbatch arguments.
     * See the [java documentation](https://docs.oracle.com/javase/6/docs/technotes/tools/windows/java.html) for more details.

+* *How do I plot/visualise my results/data on Rāpoi?*
+    * Generally speaking, the best practice is to use Rāpoi for your heavy computing workloads, then transfer your results/data to a local machine to do any plotting/visualisation.
+An exception to this might be if the visualisation process itself if computationally intensive and/or requires specialised hardware (like a gpu).
+    * The Rāpoi operating system is primarily designed for command line use, and thus doesn't include most of the software libraries that support graphical interfaces.
+This typically makes the installation of visualisation software a time consuming process.
+    * Should you really need to plot/visualise on Rāpoi, there are several things you probably need to do.
+The first will be to have a suitable ssh client (see the section on the [Accessing the Cluster](accessing_the_cluster.md) page) and enable X11 forwarding by adding the `-X` option when you `ssh` into Rāpoi.
+Other steps can vary greatly depending on your local operating system and exactly what you want to do.
+If you need assistance, reach out on the [raapoi-help slack channel](https://uwrc.slack.com).